 Domaine de Bellevue

 Muscadet cognoscenti, however, know this well, and they know the little towns and villages associated with these terroirs.
-To the committed drinker of Muscadet, the names of Clisson (where we find granite), Saint-Fiacre (orthogneiss) and Château-Thébaud (a different type of granite) carry no less significance than names such as Fourchaume, Montée de Tonnerre and Montmains do to your average Chablis addict.
+To the committed drinker of Muscadet, the names of Clisson (where we find granite), Gorges (famed for its gabbro bedrock) and Château-Thébaud (we find here a different type of granite, to be precise granodiorite) carry no less significance than names such as Fourchaume, Montée de Tonnerre and Montmains do to your average Chablis addict.